cfsanderson/ux-master-course/notes/notes-section-02.md

   - [Takeaways](#takeaways)
 - [9.
 SNACK BREAK: Who Are Your Users?](#9-snack-break-who-are-your-users)
 - [10.
 Exercise: Determining Value & Strategic Opportunity](#10-exercise-determining-value--strategic-opportunity)

-# Section 2 - Definition: Planning for Success <!-- omit in toc -->

 # 4. Why Are We Doing This?